TheKontinua/readers/README.md

 We will be using PostgreSQL as the backend database.

 The questions and answers will be stored as LaTeX segments.
 The complete quiz will need to be typeset using TeX.
-Preview will be done with MathJAX or KaTeX.
+Preview will be done with LaTex.js.

 We will deploy the system on Amazon Services.